Deformations of algebras in noncommutative geometry: Motivating examples

 We only have to check the relation defining $U \mfg$:

 which is zero since the action of $\mfg$ was a Lie action.

-For the opposite direction, if $V$ is a representation of $U \mfg$, we define the action of $\mfg$ by restriction: $x(v) = x(v)$.
+For the opposite direction, if $V$ is a representation of $U \mfg$, we define the action of $\mfg$ by restriction from $U \mfg$ to $\mfg$.
 This defines a Lie action since the LHS of \eqref{e:ug-reln} is zero. \end{proof} \begin{remark} More conceptually, the assignment $\mfg \mapsto U \mfg$ defines a functor from Lie algebras to associative algebras.
 Then the above statement says

-where $\Lie$ denotes Lie algebra morphisms, and $\Ass$ denotes associative algebra morphisms.
-This statement is a consequence of the statement that $\mfg \mapsto U \mfg$ is a functor from Lie algebras to associative algebras which is left adjoint to the restriction functor $A \mapsto A^- := (A, \{a,b\} := ab-ba)$.
-Namely, we can write the above equivalently as
+where $\Lie$ denotes Lie algebra homomorphisms, and $\Ass$ denotes associative algebra homomorphisms.
+This statement is a consequence of the statement that $\mfg \mapsto U \mfg$ is a functor from Lie algebras to associative algebras which is left adjoint to the restriction functor $A \mapsto A^- := (A, [a,b] := ab-ba)$.
+That is, we can write the above equivalently as

 \end{remark}